-We entered into an initial employment offer letter with Mr. Dhawan dated December 20, 2021, which set forth the initial terms and conditions of his employment with us.
-Pursuant to this employment offer letter, Mr. Dhawan's base salary was set at \$600,000 per year, subject to adjustment as determined in the discretion of the Compensation Committee.
-Pursuant to Mr. Dhawan's initial employment offer letter, Mr. Dhawan also received a one-time signing bonus of \$350,000.
-Mr. Dhawan is required to reimburse the Company for a pro-rata portion of the signing bonus if he voluntarily terminates his employment with the Company without Good Reason (as defined below) prior to the second anniversary of his start date.
-Mr. Dhawan's employment is "at will" and may be terminated at any time, with or without cause.
+We entered into an employment offer letter with Mr. O'Connor dated November 23, 2022, which set forth the initial terms and conditions of his employment as our CLO.
+Pursuant to this employment offer letter, Mr. O'Connor's base salary was set at \$500,000 per year, subject to adjustment as determined in the discretion of the Compensation Committee.
+Mr. O'Connor's employment is at will and may be terminated at any time, with or without cause.

-Outstanding Equity Awards at Fiscal Year End
+Outstanding Equity Awards at Fiscal 2023 Year-End Table

-The following table shows for fiscal year 2022 certain information with respect to the outstanding equity awards held by our named executive officers as of July 30, 2022.
+The following table shows for fiscal year 2023 certain information with respect to the outstanding equity awards held by our named executive officers as of July 29, 2023.